ts-stack/chain-error/README.md

   metadata** (which we call _informational properties_).
 Instead of just saying "connection refused while connecting to 192.168.1.2:80", you can add properties like `"ip": "192.168.1.2"` and `"tcpPort": 80`.
-This can be used for feeding into monitoring systems, analyzing large numbers of Errors (as from a log file), or localizing error messages.
+This can be used for feeding into monitoring systems, analyzing large numbers of errors (as from a log file), or localizing error messages.

-To really make this useful, it also needs to be easy to compose Errors: higher-level code should be able to augment the Errors reported by lower-level code to provide a more complete description of what happened.
+To really make this useful, it also needs to be easy to compose errors: higher-level code should be able to augment the errors reported by lower-level code to provide a more complete description of what happened.
 Instead of saying "connection refused", you can say "operation X failed: connection refused".
 That's why `ChainError` supports `causes`.

-In order for all this to work, programmers need to know that it's generally safe to wrap lower-level Errors with higher-level ones.
-If you have existing code that handles Errors produced by a library, you should be able to wrap those Errors with a `ChainError` to add information without breaking the error handling code.
+In order for all this to work, programmers need to know that it's generally safe to wrap lower-level errors with higher-level ones.
+If you have existing code that handles errors produced by a library, you should be able to wrap those errors with a `ChainError` to add information without breaking the error handling code.
 There are two obvious ways that this could break such consumers:

 * The error's name might change.
 People typically use `name` to determine what kind of Error they've got.
-To ensure compatibility, you can create ChainErrors with custom names, but this approach isn't great because it prevents you from representing complex failures.
-For this reason, `ChainError` provides `findCauseByName`, which essentially asks: does this Error _or any of its causes_ have this specific type?
+To ensure compatibility, you can create `ChainError` with custom names, but this approach isn't great because it prevents you from representing complex failures.
+For this reason, `ChainError` provides `findCauseByName`, which essentially asks: does this Error _or any of its causes_ have this specific name?
 If error handling code uses `findCauseByName`, then subsystems can construct very specific causal chains for debuggability and still let people handle simple cases easily.
 There's an example below.
 * The error's properties might change.
-People often hang additional properties off of Error objects.
-If we wrap an existing Error in a new Error, those properties would be lost unless we copied them.
-But there are a variety of both standard and non-standard Error properties that should _not_ be copied in this way: most obviously `name`, `message`, and `stack`, but also `fileName`, `lineNumber`, and a few others.
+People often hang additional properties off of `Error` objects.
+If we wrap an existing `Error` in a new `Error`, those properties would be lost unless we copied them.
+But there are a variety of both standard and non-standard `Error` properties that should _not_ be copied in this way: most obviously `name`, `message`, and `stack`, but also `fileName`, `lineNumber`, and a few others.
 Plus, it's useful for some Error subclasses to have their own private properties -- and there'd be no way to know whether